ivanov-gv/zpcg/docs/6-execution-roadmap.md

 - A new webhook handler that needs to branch on whether a message is a reply.
 - Implementing processing logic with steps like:
     - Get a user's input
-    - If it doesn't have tqo stations names, reply with a keyboard for the second station selection
+  - If it doesn't have two stations names, reply with a keyboard for the second station selection
     - Receive the second station name
     - If everything is correct, send a message with the timetable
 - Maintaining and testing the keyboard